-5-Step Method: Key Principle: In reviewing each Step, the key question is: From listening to this recording, have you demonstrated enough skill to become a 5-Step Method Practitioner?
+5-Step Method: Key Principle: In reviewing each Step, the key question is: "From listening to this recording, have I demonstrated enough skill to become a 5-Step Method Practitioner?"

-Did you structure the session so that all aspects of the Step being undertaken were covered and did you ask the right questions?
-If I just listen to myself and not the Family Member, would I hear evidence of good 5-Step practice?
+"Did I structure the session so that all aspects of the Step being undertaken were covered and did I ask the right questions?"
+"If I just listen to myself and not the Family Member, would I hear evidence of good 5-Step Method practice?"

-Counselling & Other Skills: Key Principle: Have I demonstrated enough competency in counselling skills?
-You may want to ask yourself some questions "Did I create the conditions in the session that allowed the FM to explore the issues?"; "Was there evidence from what the family member said that they felt this was a positive session and would come back".
+Counselling & Other Skills: Key Principle: "Have I demonstrated enough competency in counselling skills?"
+You may want to ask yourself some other questions "Did I create the conditions in the session that allowed the FM to explore the issues?"; "Was there evidence from what the family member said that they felt this was a positive session and would come back".

-- A. Prior to session 1 or in session 1: Discuss purpose, evidence base, how long sessions are, confidentiality, recording of session, introduce and agree use of self-help handbook, complete FMQ etc. - B. Session pace/Timing: If the tape is much less 45mins, then (especially for Step 1), it is highly unlikely that the step (including the start and end of the session) can be completed in enough depth.
-Also, if you don't pace the session well and do not give time to each criterion, it is unlikely that the session will be completed satisfactorily. - C. All criteria covered: Many practitioners do not cover each criterion, and therefore lose marks.
-Having the checklist or assessment criteria in front of you helps ensure that you cover all areas. - D. Session starting: The most effective 5-Step Method interventions are always good at introducing each session and the purpose of each Step, thanking the person for attending, and creating a relaxed atmosphere and a good relationship. - E. Sessions generally: Most effective sessions make sure they follow and cover each Step and work through each Step (and with Step 1 in particular, not jumping ahead to later steps), keep focussing back by summarising and getting the FM to explore their own solutions rather than telling them what to do or making too many suggestions, and using the handbook to provide structure.
-Other issues are: the practitioner to not talk too much; it can also be that the FM talks a great deal this is fine but the practitioner needs to intervene by summarising and refocussing on the Step. - F. Keep control of the process: do not let the session turn into too much of a 'chat'- keep it structured by re-summarising and focussing on the purpose i.e. the Step and asking FM to think of options.
-The FM is in charge of the content of sessions but the practitioner is in charge of the process. - G. Session ending: Most effective sessions always end with a summary, asking the family member whether they found the session helpful and in which ways.
+- A. Prior to session 1 or early in session 1: Discuss purpose, evidence base (including the SSICS Model), how long and frequent sessions are etc., confidentiality, recording of session (if relevant for accreditation), introduce and agree use of self-help handbook, complete FMQ etc. - B. Session pace/Timing: If the tape is much less than 45mins, then (especially for Step 1), it is highly unlikely that the step (including the start and end of the session) can be completed in enough depth.
+Also, if you don't pace the session well and do not give time to each criterion, it is unlikely that the session will be completed satisfactorily. - C. All criteria covered: Many practitioners do not cover each criterion, and therefore lose marks when they are assessed.
+Having the checklist or assessment criteria in front of you helps ensure that you cover all areas. - D. Session starting: The most effective 5-Step Method interventions are always good at introducing each session (eg 'Our plan today is to cover the following ...' or 'I'm just going to take a few minutes to outline what we'll be doing today') and the purpose of each Step, thanking the person for attending, and creating a relaxed atmosphere and a good relationship. - E. Sessions generally: Most effective sessions make sure they follow and cover each Step and work through each Step (and with Step 1 in particular, not jumping ahead to later steps), keep focussing back by summarising and getting the FM to explore their own solutions rather than telling them what to do or making too many suggestions, and using the handbook to provide structure.
+Other issues are: the practitioner to not talk too much; it can also be that the FM talks a great deal this is fine but the practitioner needs to intervene by summarising and refocussing on the Step.
+Keep control of the process: do not let the session turn into too much of a 'chat'- keep it structured and demonstrate good time management by re-summarising and focussing on the purpose i.e. whichever Step you are covering in the session, and asking FM to think of options.
+The FM is in charge of the content of sessions but the practitioner is in charge of the process. - F. Session ending: In addition to the other competencies that are required, most effective sessions () always end with a summary, asking the family member whether they found the session helpful and in which ways.
 Some practitioners use a brief relaxation session to end, and this has been positively received.